cloverinteractive/dotfiles/.config/nvim/README.md

 ## Github Copilot

-You can disable copilot if you do not wish to use it by removing it from `init.lua` if you wish to use copilot make sure you have a subscription to it and run `Copilot setup` and follow the stepsm copilot should be enabled by default.
+You can disable copilot if you do not wish to use it by removing it from `.config/nvim/lua/plugins` if you wish to use copilot make sure you have a subscription to it and run `Copilot setup` and follow the stepsm copilot should be enabled by default.

-If you wish to change copilot's config just edit `.config/nvim/lua/plugins/lsp/copilot.lua` you can execute `Copilot help` for more information on the different options.
+If you wish to change copilot's config just edit `.config/nvim/lua/plugins/copilot.lua` you can execute `Copilot help` for more information on the different options.